NGC3031/JS-basics/README.md

 #JS-basics
-Basic examples for JavaScript for beginners.
-For convenience the JS is in script tags but probably better to move code out to it's own js file.
+Basic examples of JavaScript for beginners that I have used for teaching and self learning over the years.
+Use at your own risk.
+For convenience the JS is in script tags where browser output is used but probably better to move code out to it's own js file.

+-Live long and prosper.